 What are the best video chat apps?

 The best video chat app overall — and one that is especially popular now — is Zoom Meeting, which can be used on desktop and mobile alike.

 Zoom comes in free and paid tiers.
-The free option supports calls of up to 100 participants, though sessions with three or more individuals on the line are limited to 40 minutes, and can even run within a desktop browser window if you don't want to download the app to your machine.
+The free option supports calls of up to 100 participants, though sessions with three or more individuals on the line are limited to 40 minutes.
+It can even run within a desktop browser window if you don't want to download the app to your machine.

 Skype is a good alternative to Zoom.
 It's a bit easier to use, but also works across various platforms and costs nothing at the outset.
 It even allows you to call landlines and cell numbers at reasonable rates, supports texting and can conduct real-time translation.

 Google Duo is an app that comes preinstalled on the vast majority of Android phones these days, and has essentially become Google's answer to Apple's FaceTime.
 It's easy to use, just like FaceTime, and offers a quick shortcut to calling Google Home devices built in.

 As for gamers we recommend using Discord, which features robust apps across mobile and desktop.
 In fact, Discord is built for streaming games to small groups of people, and the company recently increased the cap on its Go Live free streaming service from 10 to 50 individuals.

 Here's a closer look at all of the best video chat apps.